JeremyCMPro/autoCPPFiles/README.md

 # autoCPPFiles
-{Epitech} bash script project made by Jeremy Calosso-merlino that auto generate .hpp/.cpp files with the filename passed as argument
+{Epitech} bash script project made by Jeremy Calosso-merlino that auto generate .hpp/.cpp files with the filename passed as argument<br />
 *this script is hand made. no tools as Chat GPT or something else has been used*

 ## Installation